 Wipe Out Income Tax Debt with Bankruptcy

 While the majority of taxes cannot be eliminated through bankruptcy, some can.
-Though not simple, filing for Chapter 7 bankruptcy and finding out if your debts qualify for discharge may eliminate some tax debt.
+The bankruptcy experts at Burr Law Office can examine your case to see if your tax debt can be eliminated.
+Though not simple, filing for Chapter 7 bankruptcy and finding out if your debts qualify for discharge may eliminate some tax debt..

 - You filed a tax return at least two years before filing for bankruptcy.
 To eliminate a tax debt, a return for that debt must have been filed.
 Generally, if your extensions expired and you filed late, you have not filed a true return and will not be able to eliminate the tax debt.

 - The tax debt must have been assessed by the IRS 240 or more days before you file for bankruptcy, or must not have been assessed yet.
 This is called the “240 day rule.”
 If the IRS suspended collection efforts due to a compromise or previous filing, this deadline may be extended.

 Tax debt and tax liens are different things.
 Tax debt is simply money that you owe either the State of Wisconsin or the IRS.
 A tax lien is a legal judgment secured against your property to satisfy a tax obligation that you owe the state or federal government.
 Should you qualify for Chapter 7 bankruptcy, and meet all of the above criteria, unfortunately bankruptcy will not eliminate prior tax liens.

 Your obligation to pay off the debt will be discharged, but not eliminated.
 However, the IRS will no longer be able to go after your income or bank account.